thremes/geiseric/README.md

 Geiseric is a child theme of Kuorinka.
 You must have it installed to use this theme.
 * [Kuorinka](https://foxnet-themes.fi/downloads/kuorinka) by Foxnet Themes

-### Copyright and Licensing
+#### Copyright and License

-Kuorinka WordPress Theme, Copyright 2015 Sami Keijonen.
+Kuorinka WordPress Theme, Copyright 2014 Sami Keijonen.

 Distributed under the terms of the GNU GPL.

 ## Image Credits